JuliaMath/Interpolations.jl/README.md

 **NEWS** v0.9 was a breaking release.
 See the [news](NEWS.md) for details on how to update.

+**NEWS** This package is officially looking for a maintainer.
+The original authors are only fixing bugs that affect them personally.
+However, to facilitate transition to a long-term maintainer, for a period of time they will make a concerted attempt to review pull requests.
+Step forward soon to avoid the risk of not being able to take advantage of such offers of support.

 This package implements a variety of interpolation schemes for the Julia language.
 It has the goals of ease-of-use, broad algorithmic support, and exceptional performance.